Yomguithereal/baobab/README.md

 The computed data node will of course automatically update whenever at least one of the watched paths is updated.

-Note that the getter function is lazy and that data won't be computed before you need to access it explicitly.
+Note that the getter function is lazy and that data won't be computed before you access it.

 #### Options